tararoys/TarasBlog/articles/intro-to-fractals-making-an-angels-wing-in-chaotica.markdown

 ![](wing-Chaotica/NewBlankFlame.png)

-Now we can start building a wing!
+This gave you a basic 'blank' fractal.
+With this start, we can start building a wing!